ericksonjoseph/treason-portal/replit.md

 ## Recent Changes (November 11, 2025)

+### Navigation
+- **Main Sidebar Navigation**: Added collapsible sidebar with navigation menu
+  - Charts: Main trading dashboard with live/backtest charts
+  - Reports: Analytics and reporting page
+  - Sidebar can be toggled open/closed with hamburger menu
+  - Active page is highlighted in the navigation

 ### Color Scheme
 - **Down candles and sell indicators**: Changed from traditional red to a softer blue (#93b4d4 and #7BA3D0)
 - This applies to: